-Allegations or concerns about an adult working in the school whether as a teacher, supply teacher, other staff, volunteers or contractors
+Allegations or concerns about an adult working in the academy whether as a teacher, supply teacher, other staff, volunteers or contractors

-At Birley Primary Academy we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
-Any concerns about the conduct of other adults in the academy should be taken to the headteacher without delay; any concerns about the headteacher should go to the Chair of Governors and Trust DSL team who can be contacted by email or telephone.
+At Birley Primary Academy we recognise the possibility that adults working in the academy may harm children, including governors, volunteers, supply teachers and agency staff.
+Any concerns about the conduct of other adults in the academy should be taken to the headteacher without delay and logged onto Confide; any concerns about the headteacher or where there is a conflict of interest in reporting to the headteacher, should go to the Chair of Governors and Trust DSL team who can be contacted by email or telephone.

-Any concerns about the conduct of members of staff, supply teachers, volunteers or contractors should be reported to the headteacher.
+Any concerns about the conduct of members of staff, supply teachers, volunteers or contractors should be reported to the headteacher unless there is a conflict of interest in doing so.